Email FacebookTwitterMenu burgerClose thin

 Tips for Business Financing

 • Consider talking to a financial advisor about debt and equity financing in order to help you make the right individualized decision for your business.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goalsget started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • While some business owners are hesitant to take on debt, it’s important to tell the difference between “good” debt and “bad” debt.
 Here’s a useful primer on how to tell the difference.